pamelamartello/pamelamartello.github.io/content/portfolio/work7.md

 weight = 7
 +++

-Xingjiang Jade Jewelry collections
+Xinjiang Jade Jewelry collections
 <!--more-->

->I collaborated for 2 years with a Shanghainese Jewelry brand [ZSTONE](www.zstone.com).
-The main material used is jade from XingJiang Province in China.
+>I collaborated for 2 years with a Shanghainese Jewelry brand [ZSTONE](https://www.zstone.com).
+The main material used is jade from Xinjiang Province in China.
-During these two years collaboration I designed and developed several lines, following up closely their production together with high skilled artisans.
+During these two years of collaboration, I designed and developed several lines, following up closely their production together with high skilled artisans.
 The following are some of the collections I designed.

 ### Matter collection

+A collection of simplicity, the idea is to enhance the beauty of the material using linear and clean shapes.
+The collection is made with 14k Gold and jade.

 ![models](/img/zstone/ZSTONE-models.jpg)